MillionIntegrals/vel/README.md

 Possible to be included:
+- Generative adversarial networks

+For version 0.5 I'll again be looking to expand widely on the spectrum of available models in the framework, as well as I'll try to support **multi-gpu** training by data parallelism.

+Work in progress roadmap:

 - Popart reward normalization
+- PixelCNN
-- Parameter Space Noise for Exploration
+- MADE: Masked Autoencoder for Distribution Estimation
-- Hindsight experience replay
-- Generative adversarial networks

-Code quality:
-- Factor action noise back into the policy
+- Variational AutoEncoder with Inverse Autoregressive Flow

 # Directories